Sāgara (Dragon King): Character

 The Avataṃsaka Sūtra reveals that he is the nāga that presides over the world's supply of rain.

 In East Asian art, he is often depicted with a reddish white complexion and assumes a posture of great authority.
 In his left hand he holds a snake or dragon and in his right hand he wields a sword.
 He wears a crown that consists of five snakes.

+Ao Guang is his Eastern Asian folklore appearance.
+He is also associated of the term Azure Dragon.

 Undersea Palace

 Sāgara's palace lays at the bottom of the ocean and is the setting of several Mahayana sutras.
 It is 84,000 yojanas in length and width with an array of decorations that are seven-fold, including walls, banisters, jeweled nets and seven rows of trees.
 The palace is adorned with the seven treasures and is filled with the song of innumerable birds.